Massachusetts License Suspension: Can I Keep My License if I Have Been Charged with a DUI/OUI?

 Other states have dealt with faulty breathalyzer readings by making them inadmissible in court.
 For example, North Dakota still requires suspects to take a breath test but understands that it may not be accurate.
 Instead, blood tests are the preferred evidence to convict DUIs or OUIs.

-If there are questions regarding the accuracy of a recent breathalyzer test in Massachusetts, the attorneys of Riccio Law have followed the events closely and understand the implications on past and future DUI/OUI cases.
+If there are questions regarding the accuracy of a recent breathalyzer test in Massachusetts, the attorney at Riccio Law has followed the events closely and understands the implications on past and future DUI/OUI cases.
+Seeking Massachusetts OUI legal help may be essential to protect your rights and understand your options.